rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

                                        └───────────────────┘
 ```

 The **runner** is the virtual machine GitHub gives your job.
 Unavoidable, every job needs one.
 A **container** is optional and layered on top.
 When a job specifies `jobs.<job_id>.container`, every step in that job runs inside a Docker container on the runner instead of directly on its filesystem.
 The runner's job is reduced to hosting Docker.
 That's exactly what `build-linux` does with `carlonluca/qt-dev:6.8.3`, and exactly what `build-desktop` does *not* do, installing Qt as a step instead.

-Same underlying problem (get Qt onto a clean machine), two different mechanisms, chosen per-platform based on which one is cheaper to set up.
+These two ways are available to you and it is up to you to decide which one is more appropriate for your project.

 ## The Takeaway

 Every CI step in this pipeline maps to something you'd otherwise do by hand. `cmake --install` replaces manually copying libraries.
 The linuxdeploy invocation is the same command you'd run locally, extended with one flag for a container-specific FUSE limitation. `cpack -G DEB` and `cpack -G NSIS` are identical to running them at your own terminal.
 The trim loop is the same cleanup you'd run after any local install.

 What changes isn't the deployment logic.
 It's who's driving.
-Once this file is committed, releasing a new version stops being a personal ritual involving three operating systems and becomes `git tag && git push`.
-That's the entire point of CI/CD: not new capabilities, just the same capabilities, running unattended, the same way, every single time.
+Once this file is committed, releasing a new version stops being a personal fight involving three operating systems and becomes `git tag && git push`.
+That's the entire point of CI/CD: we're not introducing something new, we're just automating the same steps we already know how to do.

 If you want to see this pipeline built from scratch alongside the rest of Squared's deployment story (packaging for Windows, Linux, macOS, Android, iOS, and embedded ARM, with proper installers and signed bundles before any of this CI work even starts) I walk through the whole thing in my [Qt QML Cross-Platform Deployment course](/courses/qt-qml-deployment/).
-Nine chapters, taking one Qt QML application from a working build to a release pipeline that ships itself.
+It's designed to let you experience live how a Qt application can get to be built and shipped on every platform, and how to automate that process with CI/CD.

 Happy shipping!